hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/screw.rst

 As described above, the Screw operator automatically determines the height offset and radial offset to apply after each revolution.
 It does this by looking for the endpoints of an open profile -- a series of connected edges that don't form a closed loop.
-The geometry is extruded so that the profile's top vertex in one revolution will coincide with the bottom vertex of the next.
+The geometry is extruded so that the profile's top vertex in one revolution will coincide with the bottom vertex in the next.

 The most common use case is extruding such an open profile.
 You're not limited to this, however.
 As long as there is one open profile in the selection -- even just a single loose edge --